 - Apples: Microwave - Add the apple slices to a large microwaveable bowl.
 Microwave on high for 5 minutes.
 Stir and microwave for another 5 minutes.
 Dutch Oven - Alternatively, you can cook the apple slices on the stove in a dutch oven.
 Set over medium high heat, with the lid partially covering, and stir frequently until the apple slices begin to soften.
 This takes about 5-10 minutes.

 - Filling: To the apples, add the brown sugar, gluten-free flour, lemon zest and juice, cinnamon, and cardamom.
 Mix until well combined.
-Pour the filling into the prepared bottom pie crust.
+Pour the apple pie filling into the prepared bottom crust.
 Arrange the slices so they make an even layer.

 - Top Crust: Lattice top - Create a lattice top using a pie wheel, pizza cutter, or sharp knife to cut the rolled out top crust into thick ribbons of dough.
 Then weave the pieces over and under each other.
 Completely covered - Alternatively, place the rolled out piece of dough over the pie so it is completely covered.
 Pinch and smooth the edges together.
 Then cut a few slits in the top to allow steam to come out.

 - Bake: Place the pie pan on a baking sheet.
 Then bake on a rack in the bottom third of the oven for 40-50 minutes, or until the pie crust is lightly golden brown.
+If you think the top crust is browning too quickly, loosely tent aluminum foil over the top to prevent over-browning.
 Allow to cool for at least 30 minutes before serving.

 Hint: We bake the pie pan on top of a baking sheet to catch any juices or butter that leak from the pie while baking.
 It's a great way to keep your oven clean!